varunpareek690/major-project-decentralized-web3-file-sharing-system/code-crafter/1-torrent-files.md

 2. **`info`**

    * Type: Dictionary
-   * Contains the metadata for the actual content being shared.
+   * Contains the metapayload for the actual content being shared.
    * This section is **critical**, as its SHA-1 hash is used as the **info hash**, a unique identifier for the torrent.

    Common keys inside `info`: